-Deepen your understanding of teaching and learning on this flexible and

-  highly-regarded MA Education, developed and delivered by leaders in the

-  field of education.
+Deepen your understanding of teaching and learning on our flexible and highly regarded MA Education, developed and delivered by leaders in the field of education.

-  This flexible and highly regarded qualification is offered on a full time

-  and part time basis and is designed to meet the needs of busy professionals

-  and to reflect your own interests.
-You can opt to study different modules

-  related to different aspects of education to deepen your knowledge and equip

-  you to develop you career in the way that works best for you.
+Offered on a full-time and part-time basis, this course is designed to meet the needs of busy professionals and to reflect your own interests.
+You can opt to study different modules related to various aspects of education to deepen your knowledge and equip you to develop your career in the way that works best for you.

 IELTS: 6.5 overall with no element less than 6.0

 have a first or upper second class honours degree (or

 equivalent from a university outside the UK).
 Apart from

 expect students to have a professional background in

 education/training with experience of teaching.
 Ideally we would

 like students to have had at least two years’ experience